-SEBASTIAN COUNTY, Ark. — The attorney of the estate of a Sebastian County inmate who died while in holding at the county jail and the sheriff have conflicting stories about what led up to the man's death.
+SEBASTIAN COUNTY, Ark. — The attorney of the estate of a Sebastian County inmate who died while in custody at the county jail and the sheriff had conflicting stories about what led to the man's death.

-"He was ignored to death," said Seattle Attorney Hank Balson, who is representing Larry Price Jr’s estate.
+"He was ignored to death," said Seattle Attorney Hank Balson, who was representing Larry Price Jr’s estate in a wrongful death lawsuit filed in January 2023.

 "The jail medical staff were in regular contact with him," Sebastian County Sheriff Hobe Runion said during a video statement sent to 5NEWS.